Blog > Articles

 When talking about weight loss, most people think of tough workouts at the gym.
 But can you lose weight simply by walking?
-Find out on the FORM blog.
+Find out on the Form Health blog.

 Walking is a basic human skill, learned at a very young age and an important part of our daily lives.
 Walking is also a form of physical activity, which we have been taught is a key component of weight loss and improving health.
 But can walking help you lose weight?
 Let’s take a look at the research.